 * Refer to Tips to Reduce Internet Usage for more information on making good use of your device’s cache.

-Cloud Sources (Google Drive, Dropbox & OneDrive)
+Cloud Sources (Google Photos and Drive, Dropbox & OneDrive)

 - Authorization revoked for a cloud source to access the cloud account.
 Test connection to make sure the source is linked properly relinking the source if necessary.